-B. Allowance Amount
+B. Allowance Amount and Use

-The General Manager shall set the annual allowance for replacing worn-out regular or optional uniform items by the beginning of the fiscal year (i.e., July 1st of each year).
+The General Manager is authorized to shall setadjust the annual allowance for replacing worn-out regular or optional uniform items by the beginning of the fiscal year (i.e., July 1st of each year).

-The annual uniform allowance shall be Seven Hundred and Eighty Dollars (\$780) which will be evenly distributed throughout each of the 26 pay periods.
+The annual uniform allowance for the Area Manager, Field Resource Specialist, Facilities Maintenance Supervisor, and Maintenance Supervisor shall be Seven Hundred and Eighty Dollars (\$780840) which will be evenly distributed throughout each of the 26 pay periods.